eighty20results/e20r-sequences/README.md

-#Sequences by Eighty/20 Results
+#Sequences for Paid Memberships Pro by Eighty/20 Results

 Create "Sequence" which are groups of posts/pages where the content is revealed to members over time.
-This an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).
+This is a replacement for the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 ##Description